LinuxAtDuke/Intro-To-Linux/README.md

 *Useful Flags:*

-    - c    (create) create a new archive
+    -c    (create) create a new archive
-    - x    (extract) extract or expand an archive file
+    -x    (extract) extract or expand an archive file -j    (bz2 format) if compressed
-    - j    (bz2 format) if compressed
+    -J    (xz format) if compressed
-    - z    (gzip format) if compressed
+    -z    (gzip format) if compressed
-    - v    (verbose) will list files in and out of archive
-    - f    (file name) the file you want to open, or save to
-    - C    (directory name) change to directory DIR
+    -v    (verbose) will list files in and out of archive -f    (file name) the file you want to open, or save to -C    (directory name) change to directory DIR

 Example: